SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 provisioning target.
 In fact, provisioning a Site Collection requires some information that are different from those required to provision a Sub-Site.
 However, all the other wizard steps will share the same base Model (*CreateSiteViewModel*) to store generic provisioning configurations.

+In order to consume the Microsoft Graph API, the application uses Active Directory Authentication Library (ADAL).
+Notice that ADAL uses a token cache for OAuth tokens.
+For the sake of simplicity, the token cache provided is based on the web application session and is implemented in type *SessionTokenCache*.
+However,  a session-based token cache  is not a scalable solution and it cannot be used with multiple instances of the web app.
+Nevertheless, you can configure a session based on an external persistence provider, like for example the
+<a href="https://azure.microsoft.com/en-us/documentation/articles/cache-asp.net-session-state-provider/">Azure Redis Cache</a>,
+or you can define a token cache handler of your own, using a backend database or whatever else.
+For further details about ADAL and the token cache, you can read the book
+<a href="https://www.microsoftpressstore.com/store/modern-authentication-with-azure-active-directory-for-9780735696945">"Modern Authentication with Azure
+Active Directory for Web Applications"</a> written by <a href="http://www.cloudidentity.com/">Vittorio Bertocci</a>.

 Aside from that, the Azure Web App is a very common ASP.NET MVC Web Application, which internally leverages the PnP Partner Pack Infrastructural Library to accomplish any real business task.